elenanovikova1/Data-Science-Toolkits-UNILU/README.md

 ## Install

-To run the program the following packages have to be installed:
+To run the programme, the following packages must be installed:

 ```
 $ pip install tensorflow
 $ pip install numpy
 ```

-To run the program on macOS M1/M2 also the following package is required:
+To run the programme under macOS M1/M2, the special package for macOS is required:

 ```
 $ pip install tensorflow-macos